Eralde/rci-tools/examples/simple-browser-demo/README.md

 ### Deploying the Application

-The `deploy` script uses `yargs` to facilitate deploying the production build to a remote server via SCP.
+The `deploy` script copies the production build of this app to a remote server via SCP.

 ```bash
 pnpm run deploy --host <user@remote_host> --path <remote_path> [--port <ssh_port>]